What to Look For in a Water Bottle: The “Goldilocks” Guide to Hydration

 Stop Listening to the Gallon Jug Crowd

-The trend of carrying half-gallon jugs with motivational timestamps has taken over gyms everywhere.
-However, carrying eight pounds of water can hurt the wrist and fails to fit in standard cup holders or daypack side pockets.
-The “bigger is better” myth assumes a total lack of water fountains, which are usually available at trailheads or offices.
+Carrying gallon jugs with motivational timestamps has taken over gyms and trails alike.
+But carrying eight pounds of water can strain your wrist and rarely fits in standard cup holders or daypack side pockets.
+The “bigger is better” myth assumes you will never have access to trailheads or water fountains.

-The real magic lives in the “Magical Middle” of 24 to 32 ounces.
-This size is light, lasts through a moderate hike, and motivates movement when you run low.
-Hydration habits beat hydration math every time.
+The real sweet spot lives in the middle, specifically between 24 and 32 ounces.
+This size is lightweight, lasts through a moderate hike, and fits comfortably in almost any backpack pocket.
+Hydration habits beat hydration math every single time.

 Step 1: The Material Test (Taste vs. Portability)